publiclab/Leaflet.DistortableImage/README.md

 - #### rotate

   - Rotation only.
-Replaced as a default toolbar option by `rotateScale`, but still accessible via its hotkey, `mode`, and (WIP) custom toolbar actions API.
+Replaced as a default toolbar tool by `rotateScale`, but still accessible via its hotkey, `mode`, and (WIP) custom toolbar actions API.

 - #### scale

   - Proportional resize only.
-Replaced as a default toolbar action by `rotateScale`, but still accessible via its hotkey, `mode`, and (WIP) custom toolbar actions API
+Replaced as a default toolbar tool by `rotateScale`, but still accessible via its hotkey, `mode`, and (WIP) custom toolbar actions API

 - #### rotateScale: